sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 ```

 # On Pull Request
-The first flow we'll create is the `terraform plan` workflow which should be
+The first flow we will create is the `terraform plan` workflow which should be
 ran whenever a pull request is opened.
 Create the file
 `.github/workflows/on-pull-request.yml` and put this content in it: